 AREAS OF EXPERTISE

-peace and conflict studies, social justice education, school to prison pipeline, mediation, negotiation, facilitation, urban education, critical pedagogy, disability studies/pedagogy, critical criminology, environmental education/justice/studies, ecopedagogy, juvenile justice/youth culture, transformative justice, hip hop studies, race, class, equity and diversity, gender and sexuality studies, qualitative methodology, critical animal studies, eco-ability, and justice studies.
+peace and conflict studies, security studies, critical terrorism studies, cyber crime, social justice education, school to prison pipeline, mediation, negotiation, facilitation, urban education, critical pedagogy, disability studies/pedagogy, critical criminology, green criminology, environmental education/justice/studies, ecopedagogy, juvenile justice/youth culture, transformative justice, hip hop studies, race, class, equity and diversity, gender studies, qualitative methodology, critical animal studies, eco-ability, and justice studies.

-As a pragmatist and prison abolitionist against punitive justice, he provided workshops addressing institutions that foster cultures of oppression and conflict resolution for the Onondaga County probation officers, Syracuse Police Department, correctional officers in juvenile detention facilities, and at the FBI Academy’s course with West Virginia University.
+As a pragmatist and an alternatives to incarceration advocate, he provided workshops addressing institutions that foster cultures of oppression and conflict resolution for the Onondaga County probation officers, Syracuse Police Department, correctional officers in juvenile detention facilities, and at the FBI Academy’s course with West Virginia University.
 In 2008, Nocella also founded Poetry Behind the Walls, one of the only ongoing book series dedicated to writing and art by youth incarcerated, which provides space for youth to share their voice to the public.
 He also founded the Critical Animal Studies book series with Rodopi Books, now Brill Books, in 2008.
 In 2012, Nocella founded the Critical Animal Studies and Theory book series with Lexington Book Series.